unahouExosite/docs/rpc/README.md

 }
 ```

 * `"format"` is the format in which the datarule will store its data.
-Script (Lua Script) datarules should be format 'string'.
+Lua script datarules should be format `"string"`.
 * `"meta"`, `"name"`, and `"public"` are described in [create (client)](#create-client)
 * `"preprocess"`, `"retention"`, and `"subscribe"` are described in [create (dataport)](#create-dataport)
 * `"rule"` is a JSON object describing the main processing this resource will do on each incoming datapoint.
 It may be one of the following: